Daniel Escudero

 Daniel Escudero Pizarro (29 December 1941 – 20 July 2021) was a Chilean footballer who played as a forward.

+Career

 He is top goalscorer in the history of Everton de Viña del Mar.

+Escudero also had brief stints with Unión La Calera in 1967 and San Luis de Quillota in 1973.

+Escudero was part of the Chile national youth team in 1959.
+Regularly called up to the Chile senior team, he made an appearance in the 1–3 win against Alianza Lima on 6 October 1965.